 Elzy, an associate head coach/recruiting coordinator at the University of Kentucky from 2008-12, came back to Knoxville to fill a vacancy created when Mickie DeMoss joined the staff of the WNBA's Indiana Fever.

 It didn't take long for the UT alumnus to make a difference for the Big Orange.
-She helped Tennessee reel in the No. 2 signing class in the country in 2012, including a pair of McDonald's High School All-Americans (Jordan Reynolds, Mercedes Russell) and the nation's No. 1-ranked player in Russell.
+She helped Tennessee reel in the No. 3 signing class in the country in 2012, including a pair of McDonald's High School All-Americans (Jordan Reynolds, Mercedes Russell) and the nation's No. 1 and No. 8 players in Russell and Jannah Tucker.

 She also contributed to a 2012-13 Lady Vol season that exceeded the expectations of nearly everyone.
 After Tennessee was picked to finish as low as fifth in the conference and preseason No. 20 in the Associated Press poll, a young squad won the program's 17th SEC regular-season championship and fashioned a 27-8 record while advancing as far as the NCAA Elite Eight.

 As a successful role model on campus, Elzy was chosen as the 2013 keynote speaker for UT's fifth-annual Multicultural Student Symposium.
-She also was honored as the Lady Vols' SEC Legend during last year's conference tournament in Duluth, Ga.
+She also was honored as the Lady Vols' SEC Legend during the 2013 conference tournament in Duluth, Ga.

 In 2011-12, Elzy completed her fourth season at Kentucky, where she served as the recruiting coordinator and was responsible for coaching the guards of the 2012 SEC champion Wildcats.
 It marked her second season as associate head coach after being promoted in August 2010.